BrianWill/byteschool/markdown/data as bytes/numbers as bits.md

 9   nine
 ```

-To count beyond nine, we need another digit place: the 9 cycles back to our first symbol, 0, and the digit place to the left (which implicitly starts with a 0) cycles from 0 to 1:
+To count beyond nine, we need another digit place: the 9 cycles back to our first symbol, 0, and the digit place to the left (which implicitly starts as a 0) cycles from 0 to 1:

 ```
 09  nine
 10  ten
 ```

-As we count, each time the right most digit cycles around from 9 back to 0, the digit to its left cycles to the next symbol in the sequence.
+As we count, each time the right-most digit cycles around from 9 back to 0, the digit to its left cycles to the next symbol in the sequence.
 Eventually we'll reach 99, and counting one higher cycles the right-most 9 back to 0, and the digit to its left (the other 9) also cycles back to 0, causing the implicit 0 to its left to cycle to 1:

 ```
 099  ninety-nine
 100  one hundred
 ```

 Effectively, any time you have a series of 9's in the right-most digit places and wish to count one higher, the 9's all cascade back to 0, and the first non-9 digit from the right cycles once.
 For example: